Charles Bassett: Military service

 He started his career with training at Stallings Air Base, North Carolina, and Bryan Air Force Base, Texas.
 Bassett graduated from Bryan in December 1953 and was commissioned in the Air Force.
 He arrived for additional training in Nellis Air Force Base, Nevada, as a second lieutenant.
 There, he flew trainer aircraft, such as the T-6, the T-28, and the T-33, and flew the jet fighter F-86 Sabre in 1954.

 He went to Korea with the 8th Fighter Bomber Group and flew a F-86 Sabre.
 Bassett was too late to fly any combat missions, and said, "If you don't have any challenge, you never know how good you are."
 Bassett was promoted to first lieutenant in May 1955.
 He returned from Korea in 1955 and was assigned to Suffolk County Air Force Base, in New York, flying aircraft such as the F-86D, the F-102, and the C-119.

 In November 1960, Bassett went to Maxwell Air Force Base, in Alabama, to attend Squadron Officer School.
-He also graduated from the Air Force Experimental Test Pilot School (Class 62A) and the Aerospace Research Pilot School (Class III) and was promoted to captain.
+He also graduated from the Air Force Experimental Flight Test Pilot School (Class 62A) and the Aerospace Research Pilot School (Class III) and was promoted to captain.
 Bassett was an experimental test pilot and engineering test pilot in the Fighter Projects Office at Edwards Air Force Base, California, and logged over 3,600 hours of flying time, including over 2,900 hours in a jet aircraft.